Literature: The Caves of Steel

 - Wandering Jew: The legend of the Wandering Londoner appears to be the equivalent for Baley.

 - We Are as Mayflies: Played with.
-The Spacers who want to renew mankind's expansion see the short lives of Earthmen as ideal for the task - the young are more ambitious and willing to step outside social convention, and with "only" fifty years of future lifespan at risk, are more tolerant of danger than those who can confidently expect to pass two hundred years of age.
+The Spacers who want to renew mankind's expansion see the short lives of Earthmen as ideal for the task - the young are more ambitious and willing to step outside social convention, and with "only" fifty years of future lifespan at risk, are more tolerant of danger than those who can confidently expect to pass three hundred years of age.

 - We Will Have Perfect Health in the Future: Most notable in the friction between Spacers and Earthmen.
 Earthers have lifespans comparable to 20th century Americans, while the eugenically-perfected Spacers tend not to experience "middle age" until turning 250 or so.
 They enforce this with careful control of the microbes introduced to their worlds from Earthers, and look down on the filthy, disgusting, shortlived Earthmen.
 The Spacers' weakened immune systems mean that when an Earthman visits, the visitor has to be thoroughly sterilized and most of the Spacers wear gloves and nose-plugs and keep their distance.